 The staff stabilizes individuals and helps them reach a point where they can return home or to a residential living program.

 Indiana offers some state hospital programs that provide long-term care for treatment-resistant psychosis or for clients who are persistently suicidal and/or homicidal.
 Community’s professionals can refer you to the appropriate care.

 Call with questions or in crisis

 Whatever your situation, help is within your reach.
-Call Community’s 24-hour phone line for more information about any of these services.
+Call Community’s 24-hour crisis phone line at 317-621-5700 or 800-662-3445 (toll-free) for more information about any of these services.
 Our professionals can suggest how and where you can begin to find help.